 On the morning of the funeral, Leia sat in a sitting room forcing down a light breakfast.
 She had on a long black dress with long sleeves.
 Her hair was done in a simple mourning braid, falling down her back.
 She didn't want to eat, but she knew she had a long day ahead of her.
 As she took a sip of her tea someone knocked on her door.

 "Come in," she said.
 Carlist Rieekan, one of her father's advisors and closest friends, opened the door.

 "Good morning, Princess.
 I'm sorry for bothering you, but I have something for you."

 He pulled a small black box and white envelope out of his jacket pocket.
-Leia took the box and envelope, recognizing her father's tidy scrawl.
+Leia stood, taking the box and envelope, recognizing her father's tidy scrawl.
 She looked up at Carlist with wide eyes.

-"Your father gave this too me last week.
+"Your father gave this to me last week.
 He wanted you to have this after he died.
 He was truly a great man, Leia.
 I will miss him dearly."

 She swallowed hard.
 "Thank you, Carlist."